 Dr. Robinson was born in 1916 in Marietta, OH.
 He graduated from Marietta High School, then in 1938, from the Illinois College of Optometry.
 In World War II, he was commissioned as a Lieutenant in the United States Navy.
 He served in the Pacific Theatre aboard the hospital ship U.S.S.
 Sanctuary.
 Upon Dr. Robinson’s return to Parkersburg, he practiced optometry until his retirement in the 1990’s.

-Seven years after its creation, the Dr. Robert C. Robinson Memorial Fund has given over $24,000 in funding to organizations in the Mid-Ohio Valley serving women and children in crisis and families affected by domestic violence.
+Ten years after its creation, the Dr. Robert C. Robinson Memorial Fund has awarded nearly $50,000 in funding to organizations in the Mid-Ohio Valley serving women and children in crisis and families affected by domestic violence.
 Additionally, the fund itself is now worth nearly 25% more than the original gift value.
 Dr. Robinson’s initial gift will continue to grow and continue to make a positive impact in our region and to help address a troubling need.

 Mr. James and Mrs. Trudie Schaughency will forever have a legacy in our region thanks to Mrs. Schaughency’s contribution to our community through a planned estate gift to the PACF.
 By naming the Foundation as a beneficiary of her estate, Mrs. Schaughency has created the James F. and Trudie A. Schaughency Charitable Fund.